 The securities sold under agreements to repurchase are transferred to a third party and the Group receives cash in exchange, or other financial assets.
-If the securities increase or decrease in value, the Group may, in certain circumstances, require, or be required, to pay additional cash collateral.
-The Group has determined that it retains substantially all the risks and rewards of these securities, which includes credit risk, market risk, country risk and operational risk, and therefore has not derecognized them.
-In addition, it recognized a financial liability for cash received.
+If the securities increase or decrease in value, the Group may, in certain circumstances, require, or

 Likewise, the Group may sell or repledge securities received as loans or purchased under reverse repurchase agreements but is obliged to return the securities.
 In this case, the counterparty retains substantially all the risks and rewards of ownership.
 Accordingly, the Group does not recognize such securities and records a separate asset for any possible collateral provided as cash.

-As at 30 September 2017 the Group have securities sold under repurchase agreements amounted to 4,077,185 (at 31 December 2016 AMD 0).
+As at 31 December 2017 the Group have securities sold under repurchase agreements amounted to 3,056,113 (at 31 December 2016 AMD 0).

-36. Offsetting of financial instruments
+38. Offsetting of financial instruments